Gigaspaces/xap-docs/site/content/xap120adm/viewing-space-interrelations-in-cluster-gigaspaces-browser.markdown

 ---
 type: post120
 title:  Space Inter-relations
-categories: XAP120ADM
+categories: XAP120ADM, PRM
 parent: cluster-view-gigaspaces-browser.html
 weight: 300
 ---

-{{% ssummary %}}Viewing spaces in different cluster policy groups and how they relate to each other.{{% /ssummary %}}
+ Viewing spaces in different cluster policy groups and how they relate to each other.